mickem/nscp-docs/docs/howto/checks.md

 L     client  Performance data: 'total 5m'=8%;80;90 'total 1m'=8%;80;90 'total 5s'=8%;80;90
 ```

-Now you might be wondering why we dont get any information about the cores here?
+Now you might be wondering why we don't get any information about the cores here?
 Without a filter a default filter is used which means that if we do not specify one we get "some filter".

-If we do not like this behaviour we can enforce an empty filter by specify filter=none:
+If we do not like this behavior we can enforce an empty filter by specify filter=none:

 ```
 check_cpu filter=none "top-syntax=${list}"